 Costello, John (1820-1911) and Company.
 Business Records, 1872-1873

 Miscellaneous invoices, bills, correspondence, etc. of John Costello and Company of Lake Charles, Louisiana.

 Letters relating to the war experiences of Harold Cottrell.
 Photocopies.
 Donated by Alice C. Stordal.

-On July 20, 1968, Gov. John J. McKeithen signed into law Act No. 409 authorizing the establishment of the Council for the Development of French in Louisiana (CODOFIL).
+On 20 July 1968, Governor John J. McKeithen signed into law Act No. 409, authorizing the establishment of the Council for the Development of French in Louisiana (CODOFIL).
 It was developed to do all things necessary to accomplish the development, utilization, and preservation of the French language for the cultural, economic and tourist benefit of the state of Louisiana.
-This collection consists of mostly CODOFIL Office Records, which includes correspondence, meeting agendas, photographs, press releases, news clippings, reports, etc. There are scrapbooks that contain photographs and newspaper clippings from 1966 thru 2001.
+This collection consists of mostly CODOFIL office records, including correspondence, meeting agendas, photographs, press releases, news clippings, and reports.
+There are scrapbooks that contain photographs and newspaper clippings from 1966 through 2001.
 These are also photographs of the 25th anniversary of CODOFIL and scholarship applications from 1990-2005.

 This collection consists of 10 account books documenting economic conditions on the Couret Farm from 1887 to 1966.
 This includes accounts with tenants.
 Donated by Mary Agnes Callaway.